-The annual Treasury Management Strategy which incorporates the prudential indicators was approved by Council on 2 March 2011 and is available on the Council's website.
+The annual Treasury Management Strategy which incorporates the prudential indicators was approved by Council on 8 March 2012 and is available on the Council's website.
 The key issues within the strategy are:

-- the Authorised Limit for 2011/12 was set at £5m.
-This is the maximum limit of external borrowings or other long term liabilities. - the Operational Boundary was expected to be £3.5m.
-This is the expected level of debt and other long term liabilities during the year - the maximum amounts of fixed and variable interest rate exposure were set at £3.491m and £0.873m respectively, based on the Council's net debt. - the maximum and minimum exposures to the maturity structure of any new fixed rate debt were set at 100% and 0% respectively.
+- the Authorised Limit for 2012/13 was set at £75.456m.
+This is the maximum limit of external borrowings or other long term liabilities. - the Operational Boundary was expected to be £72.456m.
+This is the expected level of debt and other long term liabilities during the year. - the maximum amounts of fixed and variable interest rate exposure were set at £75.472m and £8m respectively, based on the Council's net debt. - the maximum and minimum exposures to the maturity structure of any new fixed rate debt were set at 100% and 0% respectively.

-The introduction of Self Financing to the HRA from April 2012 will bring with it the challenge and responsibility of ensuring a robust and affordable business plan for the HRA.
+The introduction of Self Financing to the HRA from April 2012 brings with it the challenge and responsibility of ensuring a robust and affordable business plan for the HRA.
 It is anticipated that significant revenue surpluses will be generated and any investment of the surpluses into the development of the service or enhancement of the stock will need to be carefully managed to ensure sustainability.

-The Council will need to ensure effective governance arrangements are in place for the management of the HRA.
-In addition management of the £67.456m of debt is an area which is new to the authority and will be monitored by reference to the Treasury Management Strategy.
+The Council has ensured that effective governance arrangements are in place for the management of the HRA, by giving the Governance and Audit Committee the responsibility for overseeing the HRA Business Plan.
+In addition management of the £67.456m of debt is an area which is new to the authority and is monitored by reference to the Treasury Management Strategy.